 - Asking a colleague who is a native English speaker to review your manuscript for clarity.

 - Visiting the English language tutorial which covers the common mistakes when writing in English.

 - Using a professional language editing service where editors will improve the English to ensure that your meaning is clear and identify problems that require your review.
 Two such services are provided by our affiliates Nature Research Editing Service and American Journal Experts.

 Please note that the use of a language editing service is not a requirement for publication and does not imply or guarantee that the article will be selected for peer review or accepted.

 If your manuscript is accepted it will be checked by our copyeditors for spelling and formal style before publication.

 Springer journals use different reference styles, mostly depending on the discipline.
-Sample references are provided with the specific journal's "Instructions for Authors".
+Sample references are provided with the specific journal's "Submission guidelines".

 For authors using EndNote, Springer provides EndNote output styles that support the formatting of in-text citations and reference lists.

-For authors using LaTeX, bibtex files are included with the macro package that you will also find in your journal's "Instructions for Authors".
+For authors using LaTeX, bibtex files are included with the macro package that you will also find in your journal's "Submission guidelines".

 For the best quality final product, it is highly recommended that you submit all of your artwork – photographs, line drawings, etc. – in an electronic format.
 Your art will then be produced to the highest standards with the greatest accuracy to detail.
 The published work will directly reflect the quality of the artwork provided.